Laser Leveling and Soil Amendment

 - Eliminates low spots and pooling in fields; ponds of water can cause soil compaction and salinity

 - Minimizes surface water runoff and erosion that can carry away soil particles

 - Maximizes productivity by allowing fields to dry out earlier; this allows farmers earlier access for planting, making it more likely that a cover crop can be planted once the cash crop is harvested

-Delta Farmland & Wildlife Trust works with local farmers to cost-share the application of lime to farm fields.
+The Soil Amendment Stewardship Program cost-shares the application of lime and gypsum to farm fields.
 Soils used to grow food crops will eventually become acidic over time.
 Acidic soil prevents plants from absorbing nutrients and consequently stunts the growth of crop plants.
 Farmers can apply lime to their soil to prevent the soil from becoming too acidic.
 Applying lime benefits farming and wildlife by:

-- Increasing the producitvity of soils, thereby maintaining the viability of local food production.
+- Increasing the productivity of soils, thereby maintaining the viability of local food production.

-To learn more about the Field Liming Program, read our latest Annual Report (found on our home page).
+To learn more about the Soil Amendment Program, read our latest Annual Report (found on our home page).